-We hope you find the new data and features useful, and if you have any suggestions for new functions or compound sets we could include to our database, please, let us know through the contact form or through our Twitter account (@probesanddrugs).
+We hope you find the new data and features useful, and if you have any suggestions for new functions or compound sets we could integrate into our database, please, let us know through the contact form or through our Twitter account (@probesanddrugs).